 What do you do with the fish that don’t make the grade?

-Our Wild Pink Salmon is tested to a mercury limit of 0.030 ppm which is 30X stricter than the FDA action limit.
+- Our Wild Pink Salmon is tested to a mercury limit of 0.040 ppm, which is 25X stricter than the FDA action limit.

 What is Safe Catch Elite Tuna?

-Safe Catch tuna and salmon are exclusively wild caught from responsibly managed stocks and fisheries.
+Safe Catch tuna, salmon and sardines are exclusively wild caught from responsibly managed stocks and fisheries.
 For more info check out our Sustainability and Socially Responsible Sourcing Policy.